 1. There is no tradition of Parent- Teacher association in our college.
-Contact details of the faculty members are available with the students, and parents are free to contact teachers, if needed.
-2. Parents are also summoned if their wards are found engaged in anti-social activities or in some disruptive behavior, if they have a shortage of attendance or are not performing well in the classroom activities.
-3. Parents are also invited in college programs like cultural day and annual games celebration.
+Contact details of the faculty members are available with the students and parents are free to contact teachers, if needed.
+2. Parents are also notified if their wards are found involved in any anti-social activities or in some disruptive behavior or have a shortage of attendance or are not performing well in the classroom activities.
+3. Parents are also invited in college programme like cultural day and annual games celebration.